TangXiaoLv/Android-Router/README.md

     }

     //eg: from A => to B
-    //If passed different type of object.The basic params name and type must be the same.
+    //Note:The primitive params name and type must be the same.
+    //Note:Both need implements IRouter and have empty constructor.
     @RouterPath("/differentTypes")
     public void differentTypes(A a, List<A> listA, String scheme, VPromise promise) {
         promise.resolve("","from scheme: [" + scheme + "] " + "path: [/differentTypes]");
     }

-    //If you want to return an error.Recommend use RouterRemoteException
+    //If you want to return an error.
+Recommend use RouterRemoteException
     @RouterPath("/throwError")
     public void throwError(VPromise promise) {
         promise.reject(new RouterRemoteException("I'm error................."));